thanoskoutr/speed-auto-test/README.md

 ## To Fix list
 - [ ] FIX: Make write task a writing stream for file appending
 - [ ] FIX: Make it windows Portable
-- [ ] FIX: JSON object conversion to file
+- [x] FIX: JSON object conversion to file
-- [ ] FIX: Make it windows Portable